 It is essential to publish content regularly to get the best possible results.
 If you don’t have a dedicated team of content creators, it is easy to go inconsistent.

 Therefore, make sure to create a calendar that includes what type of content you will be publishing and when.
+(This is where your content audit comes in handy.)
+Be sure to include a reminder of the big-picture content marketing goal to every deadline.

 For example, you can create a Google Calendar and add due dates for each piece of content.